 Install the required programs or packages

-To be able to share a folder, you need of course a corresponding program called Linux package.
-The required package is called “Samba”.
-You can install this “samba” with the following command:
+So that you can share a folder you need of course a corresponding program which is also called package under Linux.
+The required package is called "Samba".
+You can install this "Samba" with the following command:

 sudo apt-get install samba

-In order for you to be able to share access to a folder, you must first create a corresponding folder in your home directory.
+In order to share access to a folder, you must first create a folder in your home directory.

 Customize the Samba configuration file

-Now we have to tell “Samba” where the folder to be shared is and under what conditions we would like to release it.
+Now we have to tell "Samba" where the folder to share is located and under what conditions we would like to share it.
 This can all be set in the Samba configuration file.
 This is called smb.conf.
-To edit them you need to execute the following command:
+To edit it you have to execute the following command:

 sudo nano /etc/samba/smb.conf

-If you have chosen a different folder name or location for your shared folder, you will need to change the corresponding part under “path”.
+If you have chosen a different folder name or location for your shared folder you have to change the corresponding part under "path".

-These configuration settings will allow you to have read and write permissions in the folder, to be able to browse it, and to allow only users who have previously logged in with username and password to access it.
+These configuration settings ensure that you have read and write permissions in the folder, that you can browse it and that only users who have previously logged in with a user name and password can access it.

-In order to save the changes you have to press CTRL + X on the keyboard and confirm the request if you want to save before closing with a “j” (or “y”=yes) and ENTER.
+To save the changes you have made, press CTRL+X on the keyboard and confirm the question whether you want to save before closing with a "y" (=yes) and ENTER.

-This saved your recent changes to the configuration file.
+This saved the changes you just made to the configuration file.

-Samba is automatically restarted and the new configuration is taken over.
+Samba will be restarted automatically and the new configuration will be applied.

 Set up a user account

-Since you have configured the sharing by the information in the configuration file so that only users with username and password can access them, we now have to create a username with a suitable password.
+Since you have configured the share by specifying it in the configuration file so that only users with a username and password can access it, we now also need to create a username with a matching password.

-This user name is the same as the currently used Linux user.
-The password may be different from this.
+This user name is the same as the Linux user currently in use.
+However, the password may be different from this one.

-For example, to create the user “pi” you need to execute the following command:
+For example, to create the user "pi" you need to run the following command:

 sudo smbpasswd -a pi